jaacko-torus/dais/README.md

 ## DEBUG

 In `app.js` the const `DEBUG = false` by default.
-This means that you will be able to type `/<command>`, `<command>` being replaced by javascript which will be `eval`ed in the server.
+This means that you will be able to type `/<command>` into the chat, `<command>` being replaced by javascript which will be `eval`ed in the server.
 This is done so that it is easier to debug the server.
 To send back information from the server to the client use `/emit_debug(socket, p, { msg: <command> })`.
 It is so long and explicit so that the client notices less that the function exists.

 ## Plan